-Hope and happiness are obviously related.
+"Hope and happiness are obviously related.
 Hope will typically add to happiness and happiness will feed hope.
 Yet empirical research does not always find strong positive correlations and sometimes even negative links.
-To understand these differences we must first of all define the concepts and consider the measurement of these.
+To understand these differences we must first define the concepts and consider the measurement of these," says Prof. Ruut Veenhoven, one of the world's leading experts in happiness research.

-1 HOPE

 Hope is the expectation that things will turn out well in the future.

+HOPE

-The higher the perceived probability of a good outcome the more hope.
-Expected 'things' can be trivial, such as a sunny day tomorrow or of major importance, such as surviving an illness.
-In the context of this analysis of relation of hope with happiness I will deal with the expectation that major things will turn out well.
-Such 'major things' can be a specific part of life, such as one's career, or life as a whole.
-In this paper I focus on hope in the sense of expectation that life as a whole will turn out well.
+The higher the perceived probability of a good outcome, the more hope.
+Expected "things" can be trivial, such as a sunny day tomorrow, or of major importance, such as surviving an illness.

+In the context of this analysis of the relation of hope with happiness, I will deal with the expectation that major things will turn out well.
+Such "major things" can be a specific part of life, such as one's career, or life as a whole.
+In this paper, I focus on hope in the sense of expectation that life as a whole will turn out well.

 This kind of hope has been measured in several ways.
-In one approach hope is seen as a personality trait and measured with questionnaires that tap a general tendency to be optimistic about the future.
+In one approach, hope is seen as a personality trait and measured with questionnaires that tap a general tendency to be optimistic about the future.
 A related approach is to think of hope as an attitude to the future, which is often measured using single questions.
 A variant of this approach is asking people how happy they think they will be in the future, typically in the next 5 years.
 In that context, people are typically also asked to rate their happiness in the past 5 years and in the present, so that hope for a better life appears in the difference.

-2 HAPPINESS
+HAPPINESS

 Happiness is the subjective enjoyment of one's life-as-a-whole as experienced in the present.
-A synonym is 'life satisfaction'.
+A synonym is "life satisfaction."

 Like hope, happiness is a subjective phenomenon that is measured using questioning.
-A common question reads: 'Taking all together, how satisfied or dissatisfied you with your life as a whole are these days?
-Please express in a number between 0 and 10, where 0 stands for 'totally dissatisfied' en 10 for 'totally satisfied'.
-Such questions are often used in survey studies and the research findings obtained with them are stored in the World Database of Happiness.
-This 'findings archive' developed during the past decade and contains now some 13.000 research results.
+A common question reads: "Taken all together, how satisfied or dissatisfied are you with your life as a whole these days?
+Please express in a number between 0 and 10, where 0 stands for 'totally dissatisfied' and 10 for 'totally satisfied."
+Such questions are often used in survey studies, and the research findings obtained with them are stored in the World Database of Happiness.
+This "findings archive" developed during the past decade now contains some 13,000 research results.

-3 HOW HOPE AND HAPPINESS RELATE
+HOPE AND HAPPINESS

-One of the subject categories in the World Database of Happiness is 'Hope'.
-To date this category counts 84 research findings.
-Each finding is described on a 'finding page' using a standard format and terminology.
-These pages are available online at http://worlddatabaseofhappiness.eur.nl/hap_cor/desc_topic.php?tid=1603.
-Going through the finding pages the following patterns catch the eye.
+One of the categories in the World Database of Happiness is."Hope."
+To date, this category counts 84 research findings.
+Each finding is described on a finding page using a standard format and terminology.
+Going through the finding pages, the following patterns catch the eye.